AlvinLindfors/earth-minecraft/README.md

 ### Joining an existing nation

 There is not rule that a nation can have that says you can't join it, except by admin interferance.

+It's important to consider the nations ideology when joining it.

 ## Core Concepts